HKUST-OCTAD-LAB/AirTrafficSim/_sources/tutorial/UI.md.txt

 ## 8. Timeline

 The timeline represents the full duration of the data file.
-You can drag the timeline to different position to quickly go through different moments.
+You can drag the timeline to different positions to quickly go through different moments.